-Study: Rates of PTSD among Afghanistan, Iraq soldiers dramatically lower than predictedMay 17th, 2012 in Psychology & Psychiatry /
+Study: Rates of PTSD among Afghanistan, Iraq soldiers dramatically lower than predictedMay 17, 2012 in Medicine & Health / Psychology & Psychiatry

 A decade after the start of the wars in Afghanistan and Iraq, studies have shown that the incidence of post-traumatic stress disorder (PTSD) among troops is surprisingly low, and a Harvard researcher credits the drop, in part, to new efforts by the Army to prevent PTSD, and to ensure those who do develop the disorder receive the best treatment available.